Join the Rootstock Open Slack Community to get the latest updates from the Rootstock Ecosystem!

 Command Line Interface

-Setting your own config preferences
+Setting config preferences

 … to run the node.